ABHINAV112/iNTUition-RESTAPIWorkshop/README.md

 500 - internal server error
 ```

+Click [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) for a list of all the codes.

 ### Body

 The body contains the information processed by the server, this is the information you will use to perform your computation and manipulations.
+The structure of the body is completely dependent on the creator of the API, his documentation will tell you more about the

 ---